 When will I know if my bursary application has been successful?

-Provided that we have received both your bursary application form and the bursary reference form, you will be notified shortly after the review date (as set out in your confirmation email).
+Provided that we have received both your bursary application form and the bursary reference form before the final review date of May 31st, you will be notified shortly after the review date (as set out in your confirmation email).
+Late applications will not be considered.

 When will the remainder of the fees need to be paid?